cpettitt/watch-sync/README.md

 Performs initial synchronization between the src and dest directories and then sets a watcher that updates the dest directory any time a change is made.

-The watcher also produces events in the style of [sane](https://github.com/amasad/sane), with the exception that the initial sync (before ready) builds up a snapshot with incremental `add`, `change`, and `delete` events.

 ## Getting Started

 Install `watch-sync` via `NPM`: